 - Central Santa Rosa Library The Central Santa Rosa Library (shown on opposite page) accounts for more than one-fourth of all library space in Sonoma County.
-When its downtown site is eventually redeveloped, it will be important to replace this building with one of a comparable size (at least) and location that can continue its local and countywide role. - Windsor Regional Library Currently one of the smallest branches in Sonoma County, the Windsor Regional Library will need to relocate as its site on the Town Green is scheduled to be redeveloped for a hotel.
-Relocation will provide the opportunity for a larger branch with more services, resources, and space for this growing community. - Roseland Community Library Southwest Santa Rosa has been identified as an underserved community for decades.
-Measure Y enabled SCL to develop the new Roseland Community Library in leased space, which - although a big improvement, is still much too small to meet community needs.
+When its downtown site is eventually redeveloped, it will be important to replace this building with one of a comparable size (at least) and location that can continue its local and countywide role. - Windsor Regional Library Currently one of the smallest branches in Sonoma County, the Windsor Regional Library will need to expand in order to provide more services, resources, and space for this growing community. - Roseland Regional Library Southwest Santa Rosa has been identified as an underserved community for decades.
+Measure Y enabled SCL to develop the new Roseland Regional Library in leased space, which - although a big improvement, is still much too small to meet community needs.
 A full-size branch library is needed for this community. - Sebastopol Regional Library The Sebastopol Regional Library (pictured above) is beloved by the community and is busier than most other SCL branches of its size (and even some that are significantly larger).
 Replacement with a larger building on either its current site or an alternate location nearby would support expanded and enhanced library service.